 How I Became The Professional Hobo (Part I: The Dream, The Decision)

-I’m regularly asked how I got my start as The Professional Hobo.
+I’m regularly asked how I became The Professional Hobo.
 What was the catalyst for my decision to sell everything in favour of full-time travel?
 How did I do it?
 And most importantly – why?

 Although I’ve answered many of these questions in one form or another over many interviews for other websites and newspapers, I haven’t properly documented the process on my own site.